 It would seem a boiler that modulates flame (output) would not require such careful sizing.
 However, just the opposite is true.
 It is at low fire that much of the fuel savings occur, and in most ModCon boilers that low-fire is determined by the high-fire output, i.e. the "bigger" the boiler the bigger the minimum output.
-This condition can lead to short cycling (death to system AND thermal efficiency).
+Oversizing a boiler can lead to short cycling (death to system AND thermal efficiency).

-As I am a consultant, AND a contractor, people all over North America often ask me; which boiler is best?
+As I am a consultant AND a contractor, people all over North America often ask me; which boiler is best?
 Most contractors are married to one supplier and advocate one boiler brand (usually a non-condensing, low efficiency cast iron model).
 As you can see from my website, I have personally installed nearly all ModCons currently available in the USA.
 The reason for this admittedly odd practice is twofold; first I like to compare ease of installation, maintenance, performance and factory support.
 Second, no, one, boiler, fits every application and many of the boiler companies have short lines.
-This is particularly true of the European boiler manufacturers' N. American offerings.

 I would also like to determine the type and size of indirect water heater you will need.
-Since you are considering one of the most efficient and lowest polluting fossil fuel appliances on the planet, it makes sense to put it to good use satisfying what is most likely your second highest fuel bill, domestic hot water.
+Since you are considering one of the most efficient and lowest polluting fossil fuel appliances on the planet, it makes sense to put it to good use satisfying what is most likely your second highest fuel bill;

 If you have an off-the-shelf programmable thermostat it will lend nothing to comfort and little to efficiency when applied to the typical hydronic heating system.
-They are made for forced air furnaces.
-You, on the other hand, will benefit both in comfort and efficiency by use of the onboard microprocessor that resets boiler water temperature to outdoor temperature (at least one ModCon has an onboard setback feature with boost mode to catch-up after a cold night).
+They are meant for forced air furnaces.
+You, on the other hand, will benefit, both in comfort and efficiency, by the use of the onboard microprocessor that resets boiler water temperature to outdoor temperature, outdoor reset (ODR).
 Some ModCons even feature water temperature setback for more fuel saving.

-Properly applied, sized, installed and programmed; all of the Mod/Cons will condense and operate at their full potential efficiency (95%+ A.F.U.E).
-Warranties are very similar and the last thing I consider; as labor will double or triple any replacement part you may need.
+Properly applied, sized, installed and programmed; all of the Mod/Cons will condense and operate at their full potential efficiency (96% thermal).
+Warranties are very similar and the last thing I consider, as a trip charge, diagnostics and labor will double or triple any replacement part you may need.
 Certain models have factory extended parts and labor warranties.
 Extended warranties are available for all models but are a form of insurance.
-Unfortunately warranties are not reflective of quality, reliability, serviceability or efficient system design.
+Unfortunately warranties are not reflective of quality, reliability, serviceability nor should they be considered a substitute for a masterful system design.

-A final word on "Big Box" boilers.
-Your local hardware/department store or "Web" supplier may "sell" boilers, but they are seldom qualified to design, install or service any of them, much less a modern ModCon.
+The final word on "Big Box" boilers.
+Your local hardware/department store or "Web" supplier may "sell" boilers, but the folks on the other end of the line are seldom qualified to design, install or service any of them, much less a modern ModCon.
 If your local gas supplier sells boilers keep in mind installation may be done by sub-contractors who are - by definition - the low bidder.